aleksandrbazhin/MicroTimeTracker/readme.md

 Need time tracker? - Well, here it is.

 The "Micro" time tracker parses tasks in your markdown files, recognizing a tiny subset of Markdown.
-It appends time spent on each task into those same tiles.
+It appends time spent on each task into those same files.

 ## Example